Qumulo/docs/qumulo-alerts-guide/configuring-notifications/quotas-to-admins.md

   --cluster-include cluster.example.com
 ```

-{% include note.html content="When you add a quota and attach it to a cluster, the `alerts` CLI doesn't list the cluster." %}
+{% include note.html content="When you add a quota and attach it to a Qumulo cluster, the `alerts` CLI doesn't list the cluster." %}

 {{site.qumuloalerts.jsonOutput}}